-The company's founders include EnCap Investments L.P., Glenn Hart and members of the senior management of Michael Petroleum Corporation.
-Glenn Hart led Michael Petroleum for 19 years.
-EnCap Investments was the largest shareholder of the independently held company which was sold to Calpine Natural Gas in August 2001 for $371 million.
+Laredo Energy's founders include Glenn Hart and members of the senior management of Michael Petroleum Corporation.
+Glenn Hart led Michael Petroleum for 19 years, until the company was sold to Calpine Natural Gas in August 2001 for $371 million.

 Michael Petroleum specialized in the acquisition and development of natural gas properties in the Lobo Wilcox trend in South Texas.
 It was also the third largest gas producer and the sixth largest taxpayer in Webb County, the largest natural gas producing county in Texas at the time.
 At the time of its sale, Michael Petroleum had partial or full interest in more than 115,000 acres and more than 400 wells in Webb and Zapata counties, in addition to proven natural gas reserves of 218 BCFE.

 Since 2001, Laredo Energy has sold the majority of its assets to larger public companies on three separate occasions.
 On October 31, 2003, Laredo Energy and certain working interest partners sold a portion of their producing and undeveloped properties to Chesapeake Energy Corporation (NYSE: CHK) for $200 million.
 Production at the time of the sale was approximately 30 MMCFE per day.
 Chesapeake announced that they acquired an estimated 196 BCFE of reserves, of which 108 BCFE are proved and 88 BCFE are possible or probable.